SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Note that we use `f_get` here since we are interested in the parameter container not the data value.
 We can directly extract the parameter range from the container.

-Next, we create a two dimensional table aka pandas_ data frame with the currents as the row indices and the refractory periods as column indices.
+Next, we create a two dimensional table aka pandas_ dataFrame with the currents as the row indices and the refractory periods as column indices.

 .. code-block::python